Bound-T

 Source-code is optional

 Bound-T can analyse code for which the source is not at hand, for example mathematical libraries.
-(Note that target software licenses may limit such analysis.)
+(Note that target software licences may limit such analysis.)

 Assertions give you control

 Rare events, such as hardware failures, can be excluded from the "worst case" software scenario by user-written assertions on variable values, loop bounds, and the number of times specific calls are executed.
 Such assertions also support the analysis of complex programs that cannot be analysed fully automatically.
-Good coding style reduces the need for assertions.
 Assertions are written as text files.
 By modifying the assertions, various execution scenarios can be analysed, for example to find the program's response times under various input loads.

 Useful in all life-cycle phases

 In analysis and architectural design, you can use Bound-T to verify real-time design issues such as execution time budgets for each operation.
 A skeleton program can be built with the real loop and call structure but with all computations replaced by dummy loops that use the budgeted time.
-Bound-T can compute the overall execution time to verify that the overall deadlines are meet with these budgets.
+Bound-T can compute the overall WCET bound to verify that the overall deadlines are met with these budgets.

 During coding and testing, you can use Bound-T to verify that each operation meets its time budgets.
 The program does not have to be complete or executable, only linkable.

-Finally, you can verify that the full program meets its deadlines by analysing its schedulability based on the worst-case execution times given by Bound-T.
+Finally, you can verify that the full program meets its deadlines by analysing its schedulability based on the WCET bounds from Bound-T.

 Precision and capacity

 Bound-T is aimed chiefly at small and mid-sized embedded processors.
-It is able to model pipeline timing but does not currently model the real behaviour of caches.
+It is able to model pipeline timing but does not currently model the real behaviour of caches or other dynamic features.
 This leads to overestimated (conservative) times for such features.

 Available targets

-Since Bound-T analyses machine code, a specific version is provided for each type of target.
-The currently supported target processors are shown in the table below.
+Since Bound-T analyses machine code, a specific version is provided for each type of target processor; see the list of currently supported target processors.

-Tidorum tracks the market for embedded processors to select new targets and welcomes your suggestions.
+Tidorum welcomes your suggestions for new target processors.
 Thanks to modular design, Tidorum can adapt Bound-T to customer-specified targets; please ask for an offer.

-Bound-T can be executed on host platforms as follows.
-All targets are generally supported on all platforms.
+Bound-T can be executed on several host platforms.
+All targets processor are generally supported on all host platforms.

 Bound-T is implemented using standard programming languages and portable coding styles.
-If you would like to use Bound-T on a platform that is not listed above, please us known and we will evaluate if a port is feasible.
+If you would like to use Bound-T on a platform that is not listed above, let us know and we will evaluate if a port is feasible.

 Provenance